Wasta-Geek/Lovecraft-scrapper/README.md

 # Lovecraft-scrapper

-[Test] The goal is simple: create a python program that retrieves data from a specific URL and print some related statistics
+[Test] The goal is simple: create a python program that retrieves data from a specific URL and print some related statistics.

+__PS: Only works for the webpages on this website: https://hplovecraft.com/writings/texts/*__

 ## Usage